lilwon/lilwon.github.io/_pages/about.md

 ---
 Hi!
 I'm **Lillian**.

-I love working with Big Data and NoSQL databases.
-On the side, I enjoy studying algorithms and learning new things!

-My hobbies are playing games mainly JRPGs, building keyboards, and tinkering with electronics.

-This website is used to showcase my projects and what I am working on.
+This website is used to showcase my projects and things that I'm working on.
+I like to document things like any electronic hacking/tinkering, building keyboards, or anything I find interesting.